http4s/http4s/docs/src/main/tut/entity.md

 ## Why Entity*

-Http4s handles HTTP requests and responses in a streaming fashing.
-Your service will recieve a request after the header has been parsed (ok, not 100% streaming), but before the body has been fully recieved.
+Http4s handles HTTP requests and responses in a streaming fashion.
+Your service will receive a request after the header has been parsed (ok, not 100% streaming), but before the body has been fully received.
 The same applies to the http client usage, where you can start a connection before the body is fully materialized.
 You don't have to load the full body into memory to submit the request either.
 Taking a look at `Request` and `Response`, both have a body of